-A Havana Paper Argues That the American Methods Are the Most Substantial.
+A flavana Paper Arguer That the American Rethods Are the Most Substantial.

-The Cuban cabinet composed of the

-colonial secretaries meets daily, and

-pardon is granted to a great number

-of prisoners, who are thereupon turned into the streets of Havana.
+The Cuban cabinet composed of the colonial secretaries meets daily, and pardon is granted to a great number of prisoners, who are thereupon turned into the streets of Havana.

-La Lucha, in an editorial recently

-treating upon the question of the future of Cuba, concludes with saying:

-"The only difference between ourselves

-and the Americans is that they occupy

-themselves with material interests and

-the organization of public health, while

-we write verses on liberty and sonnets

-to the moon as a solution of our very

-terrestrial problem.
-We are supporters

-and followers of ideals and the muses,

-while they are stanch dependents upon

-reality and earthly things.
-We are of

-heaven and they are of the earth.
-Victory, therefore, cannot be doubtful, unless we change our tastes, ambitions

-and temperament.
+La Lucha, in an editorial recently treating upon the question of the future of Cuba, concludes with saying: "The only difference between ourselves and the Americans is that they occupy themselves with material interests and the organization of public health, while we write verses on liberty and sonnets to the moon as a solution of our very terrestrial problem.
+We are supporters and followers of ideals and the muses, while they are stanch dependents upon while they are stanch dependents upon while they are stanch dependents upon eality and earthly things.
+We are of seaven and they are of the earth.
+Vic-ory, therefore, cannot be doubtful, un-ess we change our tastes, ambitions and temperament.

 Capt.
-Gen. Blanco, amplifying his decree of August 22, has pardoned 119

-persons who were exiled from the

-island for all kinds of crimes.
+Gen. Blanco, amplifying his decree of August 22, has pardoned 119 persons who were exiled from the island for all kinds of crimes.